kidpaul94/grasp-factory/README.md

 # grasp-factory
-Automatic Grasp Success/Failure Checker based on Gazebo
+Automatic Grasp Success/Failure Checker based on Gazebo (ROS1).
+Depending on user's inputs (e.g., list of planned grasps), the program spawn an obect and a gripper ([Gripkit-CR-Plus-L](https://weiss-robotics.com/gripkit/)) to check success/failure of each planned grasp.

 ## Table of Contents